 For about 3 years I had known of this 10 day meditation retreat called Vipassana.
 I heard it was 10 days of silence and meditation–no speaking, no physical contact, no eye contact, no phones, no computers, no yoga, no music, no writing, no reading, no chocolate.
 Simply you, alone inside your own mind.
 Immediately the idea terrified me which was of course a sign that I needed to do it.

-On January 2, 2015 I arrived at the meditation center alongside 59 others, about an hour outside Buenos Aires in the middle of the countryside.
-I’m the only female who is not a native Spanish speaker, which of course doesn’t matter at all.
+On January 2, 2015 I arrived a Vipassana meditation center alongside 59 others, about an hour outside Buenos Aires in the middle of the countryside.
+I was the only female who was not a native Spanish speaker, but in our silence, that didn't matter.
 The only sounds around were cows, crickets, birds, and the occasional donkey.
 I swear the cows mooed louder and more frequently than normal because they knew we weren’t allowed to talk.
 Men and women were totally segregated–we used different entrance and exit doors, ate separately, and always sat on opposite sides of the dining hall and meditation hall.
 The first night we were given some general instruction, showed to our austere dormitories, and told to have a good course.
 The days would be subject to the following schedule:

 - Morning Bell @ 4am

 - 4:30-6:30: Meditation in the hall or in your dorm

 - 8am-9am: 1 hour meditation in the hall